Would you pay $3,200,000 for a comic book?

 A rare, nearly flawless copy of the first edition of a Superman comic book has sold for a super-powered price, $3.2 million.

-New York comics dealers Stephen Fishler and Vincent Zurzolo said they submitted Sunday's record-setting bid in the eBay auction for Action Comics No. 1, the 1938 book in which the superhero first appeared.
-It's believed to be the highest price ever paid for a comic book, surpassing $2.1 million for a similarly high-quality copy of the same book in 2011.
+New York comics dealers Stephen Fishler and Vincent Zurzolo said they submitted Sunday's record-setting bid in the eBay auction.
+Action Comics No. 1 is the 1938 book in which the superhero first appeared.
+It's believed to be the highest price ever paid for a comic book, surpassing $2.1 million for another high-quality copy of the same book in 2011.

-"It's hard to believe that a kid's 10-cent comic could be worth that much money, but it is Superman.
-That's an iconic thing," Fishler said.
+"It's hard to believe that a kid's 10-cent comic could be worth that much money, but it is Superman," Fishler said.
 "It's the first time anybody saw what a superhero was like."

 EBay confirmed the price but said it couldn't yet disclose the buyer's name.

-Created by Cleveland teenagers Jerry Siegel and Joe Shuster, Action Comics No. 1 introduces the Man of Steel's Kryptonian backstory, earthly role as reporter Clark Kent and identity as a champion of the oppressed.
+Superman was created by Cleveland teenagers Jerry Siegel and Joe Shuster.
+Action Comics No. 1 introduces the Man of Steel and his earthly role as reporter Clark Kent.
+Superman, who came from the mythical planet of Krypton, became a champion of the oppressed.

 About 100 to 150 copies are believed to exist, only a handful of them in top condition.
 The book that was sold Sunday got a 9.0 on a 10-point scale used to measure vintage comic books' condition.